Leah1977/LSH_Electricians_MS1/README.md

 This project is responsive to appear on different screen sizes.
 The display changes to accommodate a smaller screen size.
 On a mobile, some items have been removed to focus on the mobile-friendly application.
 For example, the form reduces in size, so it can be displayed fully on a smaller device.

-The navigational bar also displays in a two by two format to accommodate the smaller screen size.
+The navigational bar changes to a burger icon for smaller screen sizes.
+This opens out on click to display the menu items.

 I will design the website to adjust to different sized screens to ensure optimum viewing.
 I will make sure all links are active and working.